startingtocoding/SACE/README.md

 ---

-## About
+## Summary

-The **Synthetic African Currency Exchange (SACE)** is a BEP-20 token representing a **weighted basket of Africa’s top 21 currencies**.
+The **Synthetic African Currency Exchange (SACE)** is a BEP-20 token representing a **weighted basket of Africa’s top 21 performing currencies**.
 Inspired by benchmarks such as the **U.S. Dollar Index (DXY)**, SACE offers a unified, tradable instrument for tracking and trading Africa’s collective currency strength.

 SACE consolidates Africa’s top 21 currencies into a single tradable instrument, creating a transparent benchmark for the continent’s currency performance.
 It enhances market efficiency, improves liquidity, enables effective hedging against currency volatility, and facilitates cross-border trade — positioning SACE as a foundational economic tool for Africa’s growing financial ecosystem.